Ramie: Uses

 Despite its strength, ramie has had limited acceptance for textile use.
 The fibre extraction and cleaning are expensive, chiefly because of the several steps—involving scraping, pounding, heating, washing, or exposure to chemicals.
 Some or all are needed to separate the raw fibre from the adhesive gums or resins.
 Spinning the fibre is difficult due to its brittle quality and low elasticity; and weaving is complicated by the hairy surface of the yarn, resulting from lack of cohesion between the fibres.
 Greater utilization of ramie may depend upon development of improved processing methods and the need to find plastic alternatives.

 Ramie is used to make such products as industrial sewing thread, packing materials, fishing nets, and filter cloths.
 It is also made into fabrics for household furnishings (upholstery, canvas) and clothing, frequently in blends with other textile fibres (for instance when used in a mixture with wool, shrinkage is reported to be greatly reduced when compared with pure wool).
 Shorter fibres and waste are used in paper manufacture.
 Ramie ribbon is used in fine bookbinding as a substitute for traditional linen tape.

 For the 2010 Prius, Toyota began using plant-derived plastics made from the cellulose in wood or grass instead of petroleum.
 One of the two principal crops used is ramie.

 Ramie is also used as an ornamental plant in eastern Asia.

 In Vietnam, ramie leaves are a main ingredient in making a Vietnamese glutinous rice cake called bánh gai (thorn leaf cake) or bánh gai Tứ Trụ in Thanh Hóa province.
 The leaves give the cake its distinct colour, flavour and fragrance.

 In the Chinese Hakka community, ramie leaves are a main ingredient in making pancake-like dumplings with glutinous rice powder, sugar and water.
 These glutinous rice powder dumplings are similar to another Southeast Asian delicacy otherwise known as Kuih.
 The ramie leaves are picked, cleaned and ground in mortar, mixed into a dough of glutinous rice powder, water and sugar, kneaded thoroughly and placed on palm-sized square- or circular-cut banana leaves and steamed.
 The ramie leaves give the dumplings a dark green colour and unique aroma.

 Ramie is also occasionally used in the construction of high performance rowing oar shafts.
 Mahe Drysdale used sculling oars made with ramie during the 2016 Rio Olympics where he won Gold in the Men's 1X Scull.

-Ramie is often used to produce high-quality summer kimono in Japan.
+Ramie is often used to produce high-quality summer kimonos in Japan.
 In Japanese, the plant is called either ramie or choma (苧麻), while in the southern Okinawan islands it is known as bu.
 Well-known examples of ramie textiles include Yaeyama Jofu and Miyako Jofu, both prized for their fine quality and craftsmanship.